gruppe-adler/TvT_MoneyInTheMist.Altis/README.md

 * has to complete 4 out of 6 side deliveries
 * can choose to join another side if threatened with violence (ACE-Interact with enemy he wants to join)
 * he can then defect from that side again and flee (ACE-Selfinteraction)
+* looks just like every other civilian on the map
+* starts with a vehicle that has some equipment inside